-7. O’Neill Men’s Reactor Life Vest
+7. O’Neill Men’s Reactor USCG Life Jackets for Kayaking

 The Reactor life vest from O’Neill is an excellent choice if you want something comfy and high-quality.

 The highlight of the Reactor PFD is its ergonomic and anatomical design.
-Featuring flex points in key areas along with segmented foam, the Reactor life jacket easily comforms to the shape of the wearer’s body and also minimally restricts movement.
+Featuring flex points in key areas along with segmented foam, the Reactor life jacket easily conforms to the shape of the wearer’s body and also minimally restricts movement.
 All in all, this is perhaps one of the most comfortable life jackets you can find on the market.

 What’s also great about the Reactor life jacket is how securely it sits on the wearer.
-This is thanksto the pair of buckles in the front.
+This is thanks to the pair of buckles in the front.

 The quality in this life jacket is great as well, but it’s expectable at this price point.